New constructions of pseudorandom codes: Preliminaries

 We now show soundness of the new scheme.
 Consider a fixed word $x \in \{ 0, 1\}^{tn}$.
 If we sample $(\mathsf{sk}, z_1, \dots, z_t)$ and run $\mathsf{Decode'}(1^\lambda, (\mathsf{sk}, z_1, \dots, z_t), x) = \bot$, the probability $w_i = 0$ is exactly the probability that $\mathsf{Decode}(1^\lambda, s_i, \Tilde{a}_i \oplus z) = \bot$.
 This probability is $\delta(\lambda)$ by assumption since $\Tilde{a}_i \oplus z$ is a uniformly random value in $\{ 0, 1\}^n$.
 Therefore, by \cref{lem: chernoff}, the probability that $\sum_{i=1}^t w_i \geq t \cdot \frac{\alpha(\lambda)+\delta(\lambda)}{2} = t \cdot (\delta(\lambda) + (\alpha(\lambda) - \delta(\lambda))/2) = t \cdot (\delta(\lambda) + 1/(2\lambda^c))$ is at most $e^{-(1/(2\lambda^c)^2) \delta(\lambda)t/3} = \negl(\lambda)$ (where the last equality follows from our choice of $t$).
 Therefore there is a $1-\negl(\lambda)$ chance that $\mathsf{Decode'}$ outputs $\bot$.

-Pseudorandomness of our new scheme follows immediately from the pseudorandomness of the old scheme since the new scheme simply consists of codewords from the old scheme concatenated together (with a shift $z$ and permutation $\pi$ applied on top). \end{proof}
+Pseudorandomness of our new scheme follows immediately from the pseudorandomness of the old scheme since the new scheme simply consists of codewords from the old scheme concatenated together (with a shift $z$ and permutation $\pi$ applied on top). } {See full version.} \end{proof}

-Just as in \cite{christ2024pseudorandom}, for the remainder of the paper, we will identify $n$ with the security parameter.
+\fullversion{ Just as in \cite{christ2024pseudorandom}, for the remainder of the paper, we will identify $n$ with the security parameter.
 This may be confusing since when $\lambda$ is the security parameter, we say $n(\lambda)$ is the length of the code.
-However, letting $n$ be the security parameter brings our notation in line with the works most closely related to our own \cite{BKR, christ2024pseudorandom, RazLearningRequiresGoodMemory}.
+However, letting $n$ be the security parameter brings our notation in line with the works most closely related to our own \cite{BKR, christ2024pseudorandom, RazLearningRequiresGoodMemory}. }